 Blake Lake, east landing/north end of lake/Bystrom Lane

 Come have a cup of coffee and kick off the boating season by volunteering with other CBCW volunteers.
 All new volunteers will be paired up with veteran volunteers this year.
-Training will be done by Katelin Holmes, Water Quality Specialist, Polk County Land and Water Resources Department.
+Training will be done by Katelin Holm, Water Quality Specialist, Polk County Land and Water Resources Department.
 We will go over the basics of boat inspections and what is needed to educate the public about invasives.
 Supplies and t-shirts will be available for all volunteers.
 Coffee, tea and treats provided.

 New!
 Pontoon Classroom Saturday, June 13, Noon to 2pm